Uniform MCP server

 You will need a team admin access level to your Uniform project to get started.

-The easiest way to set up the Uniform MCP Server is to use the Uniform CLI.
-This method supports both Cursor and Claude Code:
+The easiest way to set up the Uniform MCP server is to use the Uniform CLI.
+The CLI supports cursor, claude, copilot, and other (writes a generic mcp.json you can paste into any client):

 npx @uniformdev/cli@latest ai mcp install

-This command will automatically configure the MCP Server for your project.
-Follow the prompts to enter your Uniform project details.
+This command will automatically configure the MCP server for your project.
+Follow the prompts to enter your Uniform project details and pick the agent you want to install for.

 1. Go to your team's /security/api-keys section.